Skip to content

 • Demotion (demotion.enabled: true, max_attempts: 10): if the population can't fill the requested pattern (e.g. not enough kids in this OA), the engine relaxes the pattern by reducing slots in priority order Kids → Young Adults → Old Adults → Adults.
 Adults are demoted last because the engine wants to preserve at least one adult for child supervision.

 • Validation rule.
-Both demotion and promotion are gated by "if Kids ≥ 1, then Adults ≥ 1" — patterns that would leave children unsupervised are rejected.
+Both demotion and promotion are gated by "if Kids ≥ 1, then Adults ≥ 1", so any pattern that would leave children unsupervised is rejected.

 You'll typically only edit this file if you want different age bands or a new validation rule (e.g. "Old Adults ≥ 2 must have at least one Adult").